TheaZh/group27-proj3/README.md

 1. Get the support of itemsets

 	We have a dictionary to store itemset and its support value.
-When we call the supp(itemset) function, if the itemset has already been in the dictionary, we return the value.
+When we call the ```supp(itemset)``` function, if the itemset has already been in the dictionary, we return the value.
 If it hasn't, we calculate the support value, add them into the support dictionary, and then return the value.

 2. Itemsets

+	<b> Generate Itemsets </b>

+* Store Itemsets
   Tuples (i.e. itemsets) whose support is greater than or equal to min_supp are stored in a list.
 And we sort the list according to their support value in descending order.

 3. Association Rules